 All student offices have computers for each person to use.

 Photocopying and printing

 There are photocopiers that are also School printers situated on levels 4, 5 and 6 of the West Wing and level 6 of the North Wing in Arts West (Building 148) No pin is required.

 Telephones and fax

 There are telephones in the School for graduate research student use for internal and local calls in each office space.
-The fax is in the Print room next to the SHAPS Office, Arts West (Building 148).
+The fax is located in the Print room on level 4 West Wing, Arts West (Building 148).
 Administrative staff in the office can help.